ucb-dataj/2018/md/week8.md

 ## Week 8 | Tuesday March 6, 2018
 *Instructor: Amanda Hickman*

+The SQL portion of this lesson plan draws heavily from the Medicare opioid prescription data.
+If you're interested in reporting on the opioid crisis in the US, I highly recommend Charles Ornstein's  guide to [Covering Opioids with Data](https://docs.google.com/document/d/1NDjd-7I2GlENPfRgMi5cT63Q6KRzWsvTHohbXEStnHg/edit).
+Unfortunately, this is a story with a lot of angles an endless opportunities to report.

 # Learning to Love the Terminal

 We're going to use a few command line tools.